 News and the Abstract Truth

-The new documentary "The Stringer" refutes over 50 years of celebrating the authorship of the iconic “Napalm Girl” photo from the coverage of the Vietnam War.
-Passions pro and con are running very high about whether the accusation is true.
-But the true nature of that controversy is pretty clear: one side wants to believe the accusation is true, and the other wants to believe it is not true.
-And in a time when viral disinformation is a norm, the problem with the documentary itself is even bigger: does its "evidence" at best merely prove what we want to believe, or does it instead just prove that we can’t know?
+The new documentary "The Stringer" refutes over 50 years of celebrating Nick Út's authorship of the iconic “Napalm Girl” photo from the coverage of the Vietnam War.
+Since the film saw its public release at Sundance, passions pro and con have been running very high about its accusation that the prize-winning photo was credited to the wrong photographer.
+But most of the controversy is fueled not by the facts the film presents.
+Rather, it is that one side wants to believe the accusation is true, and the other wants to believe it is not true.
+In a time when viral disinformation is a norm, the film as a documentary faces a big challenge: does its "evidence" at best merely prove what we want to believe, or does it instead just prove that we can’t know?

 NOTE 1.